 - Generating ideas for senior design projects, including possible industrial mentors and support.

 - Participating in the assessment process for the departments’s ABET accreditation.

-- Advocating to the college administration on behalf of the department.
+- Advocating to Calvin administration on behalf of the department.

 Contacting a CEAC board member

-Anyone wishing to reach a member of the CEAC Industrial review board should send an email to Prof. Gayle Ermer, engineering department chair.
-We will forward your question(s) to the board member of your choice (if you indicate one) and/or to whom we believe could best answer your questions.
+Anyone wishing to reach a member of the CEAC Industrial Review Board should send an email to Professor Gayle Ermer, engineering department chair.
+We will forward your question(s) to the board member of your choice (if you indicate one) and/or to who we believe could best answer your question(s).
 The current board members are listed below with the engineering concentration that best describes their area of expertise.

 CEAC board members